Debt vs equity financing: which is right for your business stage?

 How a revolving credit facility fits the non-dilutive playbook

-- You only pay interest on the amount you've drawn, not on the full facility
+- You pay interest on the amount you've drawn, not on the full facility

 - You can draw, repay, and draw again throughout the life of the facility, useful for working capital cycles